 Despite Dormin's warning that the price for restoring Mono's soul may be steep, Wander immediately sets out from the Shrine and defeats each of the Colossi in turn, aided only by his faithful steed Agro.
 With each Colossi that falls, Wander's appearance becomes more corrupted; his skin becomes paler, his hair grows darker, black veins appear across his face and a pair of small horns begin growing out of his head.
 As Wander's appearance deteriorates, Mono's condition seems to improve, and her voice is briefly audible after the vanquishing of each Colossus.
 After the fall of the Twelfth Colossus, Dormin informs Wander that he must hurry to complete his quest, as he is being pursued by the shaman Lord Emon and his followers.

-Mono at last awakens inside Shrine, resurrected by Dormin as he had promised.
-Agro is also revealed to have survived his fall into the gorge and limps towards Mono with an injured hind leg.
-She follows Agro towards the pool into which Wander's sword was cast and discovers an infant child with two small horns on its head at the bottom of the empty basin, presumably the reborn Wander.
+Mono at last awakens inside Shrine, resurrected by Dormin just as he had promised.
+Agro is also revealed to have survived her fall into the gorge and limps towards Mono with an injured hind leg.
+She follows Agro towards the pool into which Wander's sword was cast and discovers an infant child with two small horns on its head at the bottom of the empty basin; presumably the reborn Wander.
 Mono gently takes the child and ascends with Agro to the roof of the Shrine of Worship, discovering the Shrine's rooftop garden as the game ends.

 - Wander is voiced by Kenji Nojima.